Top 10 beaches in Britain

 Scotland is perhaps more famed for its majestic mountains and heather-strewn landscapes than tropical white sand.
 That is, unless you have seen Luskentyre Beach, a vast expanse of sand which bites deep into the south of the Isle of Harris in the Outer Hebrides.
 The colours are what strike you first; the pale sand contrasting with the shimmering turquoise sea, the blue of the sky and the verdant greenery nearby.
 All of this is breathtakingly framed by the North Harris mountains, giving the beach an other-worldly air.
 It definitely feels a world away from the tourist trail.

-The unusual name of this seaside town comes from the springs which rise through the ground – but it is the picture-perfect beach near to Wells-Next-The-Sea that draws visitors.
+The unusual name of this seaside town in Norfolk comes from the springs which rise through the ground – but it is the picture-perfect beach near to Wells-Next-The-Sea that draws visitors.
 Backed by sand dunes and pine trees, the beach stretches miles to the west and is famous for its colourful beach huts which stand on tall wooden legs.
 The wide, flat beach is also ideal for collecting shells.
 The area is renowned for its wildlife: boat trips depart from the harbour to see the seals that live on the Norfolk coast, while the nearby salt marshes are part of a nature reserve, attracting a rich variety of bird life throughout the year.

-Isolated, inspiring and a place of intrigue to scientists and historians alike, there is nowhere in Britain quite like Dungeness Beach.
+Isolated, inspiring and a place of intrigue to scientists and historians alike, there is nowhere in Britain quite like Dungeness Beach in Kent.
 One of the largest expanses of shingle in the world, it is a place of international ecological importance.
 There is a remarkable variety of wildlife, plus over 600 different types of plant.
 Its importance as a conservation area means it is difficult to get planning permission to build here.
 This gives the location an unspoiled, slightly eerie and remote beauty, an aura emphasised by the structures which do exist.

 Legend has it that the rock formations on Bedruthan Beach were caused by Cornish giants who used the rocks as stepping stones to cross the bay.
 The scientific explanation – that coastal erosion has worn back the cliff face, leaving vast outcrops of volcanic rock scattered along the beach – does not make these miniature mountains in the sand any less dramatic.
 At high tide, water surrounds the towering monoliths but during low tide, you can reach the beach using a stone staircase cut into the steep cliffside.